zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

    2. For each name server in *NS IP* and for each record types (A, AAAA):
       1. Send the address query to the name server.
-      2. If there is no DNS response from the server then output *[NO_RESPONSE]*.
+      2. If there is no DNS response from the server, then output *[NO_RESPONSE]*.
       3. Or, if the response is a delegation (referral) to a sub-zone of *Child Zone*, then: